MarthaTaylor/react-map-app-p8/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

-## Installation and running the project:
+## Installation and running the project

 1. You can either Zip-Download: Download the repository as a zip-file, extract it, use Git Bash to change into the project directory or
 2. Clone the Repository: Clone the repository with Git Bash to a directory of your choice: use ```git clone``` and the url to this repo for example https://github.com/MarthaTaylor/react-map-app-p8 , to double check the url just navigate to the green clone button on the repo choose https and copy the url to use with git clone from within the clone button